Updated June 22, 2020.

 Urine culture: This test looks for bacterial growth in urine.
 It can be helpful in determining if you have a urinary tract infection.
 If abnormal, sensitivity testing is typically performed to determine which antibiotics would be effective against the bacteria isolated in the urine sample.

-Urine Microalbumin: This urine test is used to evaluate kidney function and is routinely monitored for patients with high blood pressure and diabetes, among other conditions.
+Urine Microalbumin: This urine test is used to evaluate kidney function and is routinely monitored for patients with high blood pressure or diabetes.

 Hep A Ab, Total: Hepatitis A is a viral infection of the liver.
 This tests for the presence of hepatitis A antibodies.
 Elevated levels reflect immunity either through previous vaccination or exposure to the illness.

-Varicella Zoster Virus (VZV) Antibodies, IgG: This test is useful in determining if you are immune to varicella zoster infection.
-You should note that this test cannot distinguish between prior infection causing immunity and current infection, and some people who have been vaccinated will not have a positive IgG result.
+Varicella Zoster Virus (VZV) Antibodies, IgG: This test is useful in determining if you are immune to varicella zoster, the virus that causes chickenpox and shingles.

-Antinuclear Antibody Panel (ANA): This test looks for specific antibodies that may be useful in diagnosing various autoimmune conditions.
+Antinuclear Antibody Panel (ANA): This is a common initial test in the process of diagnosing a range of autoimmune conditions.

 C-reactive protein (CRP): This test assesses levels of an inflammatory marker that can be elevated in various situations, including infectious, autoimmune, and rheumatologic conditions.